HiroshiAdaniya/git_notes/html.md

 <p>Here is a list of some basic formatting functions in CSS that you can use to style your elements</p>

+<h3>Coloring, shadows, grading...</h3>

+	* color: value;	---> changes the color of the font
+	* background-color: color; ---> Files the background of an element

+	* box-shadow: 1Xpx 2Xpx 3Xpx color; ---> this creates a showdow under an element.
+					    ---> 1X = Horizontal pixels / Shadow to the right
+					    ---> 2X = Verticle pixels / Shadow downward
+					    ---> 3X = Blurring affect
+					    ---> color = color of the shadow
+			OR
+	* box-shadow: 1Xpx 2Xpx 3Xpx rgba(x, x, x, a); ---> This is similar to the example avobe, however the color value is has an added element of opacity
+					    ---> x, x, x, = the rgb color value
+					    ---> a = Opacity of the color

+<h3>Box Elements: margins, padding, radius, etc...</h3>

-	* border: value; ---> styles the border of your element
+	* border: value; ---> styles the border of your element: e.g, solid or none... etc.
+	* margin-direction: valuepx; ---> adds space outside of an element, in the direction you have specified using pixels
+	* padding-direction: valuepx: ---> adds space within the element, in the direction you have specified using pixels
-	* height: valuepx; ---> gives height to your element using pixels
+	* height: valuepx; ---> gives height to your element using pixels (usually not recommended)
-	* width: valuepx; ---> gives width to your element using pixels
+	* width: valuepx; ---> gives width to your element using pixels (usually not recommended)
-	* color: value;	---> changes the color of the text
 	* border-radius: valuepx; ---> curves the edges of the border using pixels
+	* verticle-align: value; ---> aligns the element in the direction you specified.
+By default it aligns to text

+<h3>Font styling</h3>

+	* font-weight: value; ---> Adds weight to your font, such as boldness, thickness or thins out the font.
+	* font-style: value; ---> Adds style to your font such as italic, oblique, etc...
+	* font-family: font; ---> changes the font, such as helvitca, ariel, etc...

+	* transition: pseudo-class value time(sec); ---> this is used to style the sudo class you have created.
 	* cursor: pointer; ---> changes the cursors icon when you are on the element
-	* margin-direction: valuepx; ---> adds space in the direction you have specified, for the element using pixels
-	* font-weight: value; ---> Adds weight to your font, such as bold, italic, etc...
-	* font-style: value; ---> changes the font of the element
-	* transition: sudo-class value time(sec); ---> this is used to style the sudo class you have created.

 # end